 The Marathwada region of Maharashtra comprising the districts of Latur, Beed, Usmanabad, Parbhani, Nanded, Hingoli, Aurangabad and Jalna is parched.
 Repeated failures of monsoons over the years, depletion of water tables, and over exploitation of ground water have led to acute scarcity of water and crippled the region’s economy.

-For the past seven years, Reliance Foundation (RF), through its flagship Rural Transformation programme, has been working to provide long- term solution to Maharashtra’s water woes.
+For the past eight years, Reliance Foundation (RF), through its flagship Rural Transformation programme, has been working to provide long- term solution to Maharashtra’s water woes.
 But the parched region needs immediate relief on a priority basis.

 The Foundation team has identified sources of water, and has developed a system to deliver drinking water close to 50,000 families across 100 villages.
 Each village is supplied 2-4 tankers of water per day.